June 6 – 9, 2021

-With the topics and goals of the Summit – namely finding innovative approaches to global challenges – being highly relevant, GDL members from around the world will be meeting online in a virtual prE-Summit from May 10 – 31, 2020.
+With the topics and goals of the Summit – namely finding innovative approaches to global challenges – being highly relevant, GDL members from around the world met online in a virtual prE-Summit from May 10 – 31, 2020.
 Find out more about the three focal topics in the conept note (PDF, 90 KB).